RohanRajputt/Password-Generator/README.md

 **The strength levels are categorized as follows:**

-Very Weak
+Very Weak,
-Weak
+Weak,
-Moderate
+Moderate,
-Strong
+Strong,
-Very Strong
+Very Strong,

 Feedback is provided to guide users in creating stronger passwords.